-- ► Entry using the Command Line Interface. - When you preconfigure your device outside its operating environment, or restore the network access ("In-Band") to the device, choose this "Out-of-Band" method. - ► Entry using the HiDiscovery protocol. - When you have a previously installed network device or you have another Ethernet connection between your PC and the device, you choose this "In-Band" method. - Configuration using the external memory. - When you are replacing a device with a device of the same type and have already saved the configuration in the external memory, you choose this method. - Using BOOTP. - To set up the installed device to use BOOTP, you choose this In-Band method.
+- ▶ Entry using the Command Line Interface. - When you preconfigure your device outside its operating environment, or restore the network access ("In-Band") to the device, choose this "Out-of-Band" method. - Entry using the HiDiscovery protocol. - When you have a previously installed network device or you have another Ethernet connection between your PC and the device, you choose this "In-Band" method. - Configuration using the external memory. - When you are replacing a device with a device of the same type and have already saved the configuration in the external memory, you choose this method. - Using BOOTP. - To configure the installed device using BOOTP, you choose this "In-Band" method.
 You need a BOOTP server for this method.
-The BOOTP server assigns the configuration data to the device using the MAC address of the device.
-The DHCP mode is the default mode for the configuration data reference. - Configuration using DHCP. - To set up the installed device to use DHCP, you choose this In-Band method.
+The BOOTP server assigns the configuration data to the device using its MAC address.
+The DHCP mode is the default mode for the configuration data reference. - Configuration using DHCP. - To configure the installed device using DHCP, you choose this "In-Band" method.
 You need a DHCP server for this method.
-The DHCP server assigns the configuration data to the device using the MAC address or the system name of the device. - Configuration using the Graphical User Interface. - When the device already has an IP address and is reachable using the network, the Graphical User Interface provides you with another option for configuring the IP parameters.
+The DHCP server assigns the configuration data to the device using its MAC address or its system name. - Configuration using the Graphical User Interface. - When the device already has an IP address and is reachable using the network, the Graphical User Interface provides you with another option for configuring the IP parameters.